-The Russian Global Cycling Project (RGCP) is a unique sports project with a strongly pronounced social component which was conceived, developed and created in 2008 thanks to the heads of three Russian companies: Alexey Miller of Gazprom, Sergey Chemezov of Rostec and Igor Makarov of ITERA.
+The Russian Global Cycling Project (RGCP) is a unique sports project with a strongly pronounced social component which was conceived, developed and created in 2008 thanks to the heads of three Russian companies: Sergey Chemezov of Rostec, Alexey Miller of Gazprom and Igor Makarov of ITERA.

-During its first five years in the ProTour (WorldTour since 2010) league, Katusha Team has gained a solid position as one of leaders of the global cycling and clearly proven to be a powerful and competitive squad.
-Katusha’s successes in the WorldTour have greatly contributed to growth in popularity of cycling in Russia.
+During its first years in the ProTour league (renamed WorldTour since 2010), Team Katusha has gained a solid position as one of the leaders in global cycling and has clearly proven to be a powerful and competitive squad.
+Katusha’s successes in the WorldTour have greatly contributed to the growth in popularity of cycling in Russia.

-During Katusha Team’s five seasons at the very top of the sport of cycling, the Russian team has won 127 races, with 243 podium places, establishing the team as one of the three best professional cycling teams worldwide in 2012 and 2013 (Katusha placed 2nd in 2012 and 3rd in 2013 in the UCI WorldTour Team ranking).
+During Team Katusha’s six seasons at the very top of the sport of cycling, the Russian team has won 152 races along with 281 podium places, establishing the team as one of the three best professional cycling teams worldwide in 2012 and 2013.
+Katusha placed 2nd in 2012 and 3rd in 2013 in the UCI WorldTour Team rankings.

-Following the successful establishment of the WorldTour team Katusha, the Russian Global Cycling Project established a Continental team named ITERA-Katusha in late 2009.
+Following the successful establishment of Team Katusha in the WorldTour, in late 2009 a Continental team named ITERA-Katusha was established.
 This new squad has provided a brilliant opportunity for young Russian riders to compete in prestigious international races.

 With the material and technical base already developed as well as the excellent management and high-level logistics in place, the ITERA-Katusha team has entered into the elite of European cycling.
 In five years of competition, Russian riders from ITERA-Katusha have won 96 races as well as 158 podium places in the UCI Continental Calendar races.
 Two times, in 2011 and 2012, ITERA-Katusha was ranked the number one Continental cycling team in Europe.